Student Exchange

 If you are a physics student at ETH and wish to spend part of your studies at another university, then you find all the information you need on the Study abroad page on the ETH Student portal.

-For the application process, please have a look at this detailed checklist.
+For the application process, please have a look at this detailed Download checklist.
+(PDF, 59 KB)

 The Student Exchange Office team and your contact persons at the department are happy to assist.

 The departmental exchange coordinators organise the exchange programmes at the departmental level and work closely with the Student Exchange Office.
-The departmental exchange coordinators maintain contact with departments and lecturers at partner universities, arrange new mobility and exchange agreements, select students who wish to participate in exchange programmes, and advise students (incoming as well as outgoing) on these programmes.
+The departmental exchange coordinators maintain contact with departments and lecturers at partner universities, arrange new mobility and exchange agreements and advise students (incoming as well as outgoing) on these programmes.

 The Student Exchange Office regularly informs the departmental exchange coordinators about the students participating in exchange programmes.